Therapy for Postpartum OCD and Intrusive Thoughts

 I can help you find relief from the thoughts that won't leave you alone.

-You don’t have to live in fear of your own thoughts.
+You don't have to keep living in fear of your own mind.

-If you ever feel disconnected from reality, confused about what is real, or feel like harming yourself or your baby feels right or necessary, that is a medical emergency and you deserve immediate help.
-In those moments, please contact emergency services or go to the nearest emergency room.
+If you ever feel disconnected from reality, confused about what is real, or feel like harming yourself or your baby feels right or necessary, that is a medical emergency.
+Please contact emergency services or go to the nearest emergency room.

-If your thoughts feel unwanted, frightening, and completely against who you are, therapy can help.
+If your thoughts feel unwanted, frightening, and completely against who you are - that's a different experience entirely.
+And therapy can help.